 The Commemoration at SPCBC, however, was not limited to The MAAFA Suite…A Healing Journey® presentation, but has included MAAFA Museum Tours, intensive workshops on undoing racism, visits to the African Burial Ground, seaside ceremonies, and the co-sponsoring of the Amistad slave ship during its 1999 pilgrimage to New York.
 To date, The Commemoration of The MAAFA has been experienced by more than 200,000 people.
 What a mighty and rich legacy!

 The term MAAFA (pronounced Mah- AH-fah) is a Kiswahili word which gives definition to the catastrophic event experienced by millions of African people during the middle passage journey from Africa bound for enslavement in the Americas.
-The word MAAFA is the concept of Dr. Marimba Ani, African-American scholar and author, and has been adopted
+The word MAAFA is the concept of Dr. Marimba Ani, African-American scholar and author, and has been adopted in contemporary scholarship.

 Please direct all inquires to Arthena Antonetti, Director of Communications